SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIPage.md

 | HasNextPage | boolean  | No | `true` if there are more pages that GQI can fetch, otherwise 'false' (default). |

 > [!TIP]
-> Learn how `HasNextPage` can be used to apply paged data retrieval through following example: [paged data retrieval example](xref:GQI_IGQIDataSource#paged-data-retrieval)
+> When dealing with large amounts of data, it is recommended to spread the data across multiple pages.
+See [this example](xref:GQI_IGQIDataSource#paged-data-retrieval) on how the `HasNextPage` property can be used to enable paged data retrieval.